Beth Cobden

-Beth Cobden (born 3 February 1993) is an English international netball player.
+Beth Durant (née Cobden; born 3 February 1993) is an English international netball player.
 She plays for Loughborough Lightning in the Netball Super League and is a member of the England national netball team.
 She won gold with England at the 2017 Fast5 Netball World Series and the 2018 Commonwealth Games.

 She was a member of the Northern Thunder/Manchester Thunder team that won Netball Super League titles in 2012 and 2014.
 She won a further three Super League titles with Loughborough Lightning including their first ever title in 2021 and subsequent 2023 and 2024 wins.

 Early life and education

-Cobden is the daughter of Ian and Pat Cobden.
+Durant is the daughter of Ian and Pat Cobden.
 She was raised in Staffordshire, living in Heath Hayes and Lichfield and attending Five Ways Primary School in Cannock.
 Her older brother, Jack Cobden, is a former England under-20 rugby union international who subsequently represented Romania at senior level.
 Another brother, Joe Cobden, represented England at under-18 level.

-Cobden was introduced to netball by her mother.
+Durant was introduced to netball by her mother.
 She subsequently began playing for local clubs, Newhall and Parkside.
 The Sutton Coldfield–based Parkside club also produced players like Ama Agbeze and Layla Guscoth.
-Between 2011 and 2015 Cobden attended the University of Manchester where she gained a BA in Accounting and Finance.
+Between 2011 and 2015 Durant attended the University of Manchester where she gained a BA in Accounting and Finance.
 Together with Helen Housby, she also represented University of Manchester in BUCS netball competitions.

 Club career

 Manchester Thunder

-Between 2011 and 2015 Cobden played for Northern Thunder/Manchester Thunder.
+Between 2011 and 2015 Durant played for Northern Thunder/Manchester Thunder.
 She was a member of the Thunder teams that won Netball Super League titles in 2012 and 2014.

 Loughborough Lightning

-Between 2016 and 2018 Cobden played for Loughborough Lightning.
+Between 2016 and 2018 Durant played for Loughborough Lightning.
 She was a member of the Lightning team that won the 2017 British Fast5 Netball All-Stars Championship.
 She was also a member of the squad for the 2017 and 2018 Netball Super League grand finals.
-In the 2018 final Cobden suffered an anterior cruciate ligament injury and was taken off after just 14 minutes.
+In the 2018 final Durant suffered an anterior cruciate ligament injury and was taken off after just 14 minutes.
 She was named in the All Star VII as WD for both the 2017 and 2018 seasons.

 Adelaide Thunderbirds

-In 2019 Cobden signed for Adelaide Thunderbirds of Suncorp Super Netball.
+In 2019 Durant signed for Adelaide Thunderbirds of Suncorp Super Netball.
 However, in a round three match against Melbourne Vixens she again suffered an anterior cruciate ligament injury and subsequently missed the rest of season.
-Cobden was not included in the Thunderbirds 2020 squad but was subsequently included in the Southern Force 2020 squad.
+Durant was not included in the Thunderbirds 2020 squad but was subsequently included in the Southern Force 2020 squad.